-The opportunity to gain public sector consulting experience has made the Applied Policy Seminar a popular elective for a number of years.
+The opportunity to gain public sector consulting experience has made the Applied Policy Seminar, now called Strategic Public Policy Consulting or SPPC, a popular elective for a number of years.
 Past clients have included county governments, school districts, and city administrators.
 The complexity and methodology of each project is established collaboratively by the client, the students, and the faculty director.
 Students conduct research, analyze data, review best practices, meet with stakeholders, interview actors, produce briefs and reports, and present their results to clients.

 Jeff S. Barnes (MPP '09), who took this year's course, highlights the importance of the practical, consulting dimension to him.
 "I did not have any consulting experience, so that's what drove me to this class.
 The ability to work with local actors was a great opportunity for me, and I also learned a great deal about the Detroit metropolitan area."
 The instructor's role, Gerber explains, is to "help with the design and the management of the project, and act as an interface between the local clients and the students."